crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/run-worker.md

 ###### Note

-On Windows, it is required that the agent files are installed into Pythonâs global site-packages directory.
+On Windows, it is required that the agent files are installed into Python’s global site-packages directory.
 Python virtual environments are not currently supported.